Tomoki Hirose

-Tomoki Hirose (Japanese: 廣瀬智紀, Hirose Tomoki) is a Japanese actor represented by Stardust Promotion.
+Tomoki Hirose (廣瀬 智紀, Hirose Tomoki) is a Japanese actor represented by Stardust Promotion.

 Personal life

 Hirose announced his marriage to actress and former AKB48 member Rina Kawaei in 2019 and that they were expecting their first child together.
 They have two children, born in November 2019 and June 2023.
+On April 10, 2026, Hirose and Kawaei jointly announced through their respective official social media accounts that their divorce have been finalized, which confirmed media reports speculating their separation earlier that month.
+The two promised to co-parent their two children together.